Is USB C Faster than USB? What You Need to Know?

 Is USB C Faster than USB?

+Yes.
 With its growing adoption across phones, tablets, laptops and accessories, the oval-shaped USB-C connector has clearly succeeded the rectangular USB-A and USB-B plugs of old.
 But beyond ease-of-use improvements, is USB-C faster than USB?
 In a word: absolutely.

 Charging Power